How to download a spreadsheet report

 Here you can get a general idea of how challenging the game was.
 You’ll see percentages of correct and incorrect answers, as well as the average score.
 You can compare these numbers to reports for the same game with different groups to, for example, see if there’s a trend and adjust the complexity of questions or training accordingly.

 At the end of a live game is a podium.
-If you click “Get results” in the top right of the screen, players will be given a short feedback form to fill out.
+If you click "Next" on the podium screen and then choose “Get feedback” in the top right of the screen, players will be given a short feedback form to fill out.
 This section of the Overview sheet shows you those results.
 We do not store individual player feedback.
 But you can tell if the game was well-received by your audience overall.

 This sheet shows a full leaderboard that includes nicknames, total score, correct answers, and incorrect answers.